Noise Complaints

 Please provide specific details about your construction noise complaint.
 This will help the City resolve your issue.

-• Details about noise: loud machines, hammering, etc.
+• Details about noise: Loud machines, hammering, etc.

 Loud Parties

-• Call the Madison Police Department Non-Emergency phone number: (608) 266-4275
+• Call the Police Non-Emergency line: 608-266-4275

 • Press 6 or say "occurring now"